 Not all of St. Louis’ restaurants are green in the same ways, and some decisions can have a stronger impact than others.
 Be wary of “greenwashing,” friends.
 Whether you own a restaurant or you’re going out to eat, we’ll help you discern the difference.
 (Read more here)

 Core concepts: backbone of green restaurants

 While we see many different ways that St. Louis’ restaurants may work toward sustainability, all GDA restaurants must commit to our Core Concepts:*

-- Ban: indoor smoking, Styrofoam, and #6 plastic (polystyrene)
+- Ban: indoor smoking and Styrofoam

 - Single Stream Recycling

 - Phase in CFL’s and/or LED’s, and efficient ballasts (as appropriate)

 - Set waste reduction and diversion goals, and share waste data with us so that we can assess the GDA’s and St. Louis’ restaurant industry’s environmental impact. (information kept private)

 - Share baseline utility data so that the GDA can aggregate data for the region’s environmental impact (information kept private)

 *What are these?
 The basics.
 We’ve established this baseline for green restaurants in St. Louis – one that is within reach for every small and large businesses in our region.
 Every GDA-certified restaurant you see has committed to these Core Concepts.